MerchantBanker.ca

 Food safety is not a side issue.
 It is central to valuation, financing, buyer confidence, retailer eligibility, institutional credibility, and export readiness.

-Key certifications and compliance indicators include HACCP, SQF, BRCGS, FSSC 22000, CFIA licensing, preventive control plans, third-party audit history, sanitation records, allergen controls, traceability records, lot coding, mock recall results, actual recall history, temperature monitoring, cold-chain records, supplier approval procedures, and QA staffing.
+Key certifications and compliance indicators include HACCP, SQF, BRCGS, FSSC 22000, CFIA licensing, Safe Food for Canadians compliance, preventive control plans, third-party audit history, sanitation records, allergen controls, traceability records, lot coding, mock recall results, actual recall history, temperature monitoring, cold-chain records, supplier approval procedures, QA staffing, corrective-action records, environmental monitoring where applicable, and lab testing protocols where applicable.

-Institutional-grade food-safety systems can increase buyer confidence, strategic buyer pool, lender support, and retailer eligibility.
-Weak food-safety documentation can reduce value, delay diligence, narrow the buyer universe, or create closing risk.
+Institutional-grade food-safety systems can increase buyer confidence, strategic buyer pool, lender support, retailer eligibility, and valuation defensibility.
+Weak food-safety documentation can reduce value, delay diligence, narrow the buyer universe, create closing risk, or require price holdbacks, indemnities, escrows, or closing conditions.

 For frozen-food and ready-to-eat companies, diligence should focus on: